 Table tennis is a sport that is generally dominated by nations in Asia, particularly China and Korea, although in para table tennis a number of the world’s best players are European with Ukraine, Poland and Germany particularly strong.

-Great Britain’s Table Tennis athletes went into London after several years under the guidance of Performance Manager Gorazd Vecko, who was recruited by the British Table Tennis Association for Disabled People following a disappointing performance by the sport in Beijing where the sport failed to medal, having consistently won at least two medals in the previous four Games.
+Great Britain’s table tennis athletes went into London 2012 after three years under the guidance of Performance Director Gorazd Vecko, who was recruited by the British Table Tennis Association for People with Disabilities (BTTAD) following a disappointing performance by the sport in Beijing where it failed to medal, having consistently won at least two medals in the previous four Games.

 - First year at a Paralympic Games:

 - Rome 1960

 - Table tennis is one of the traditional Paralympic sports and has been included in the Paralympic Games since the inaugural Games in Rome 1960.
 Standing players were included for the first time in 1976 in Toronto and athletes with a learning disability for the first time in 1980 in Arnhem, The Netherlands.

 - Physical impairments and athletes with a learning disability

 - 1 - China (14 gold, five silver, two bronze)

 2 - Poland (three gold, one silver, one bronze)

 3 - Germany (two gold, one silver, one bronze)